 You’ll see certain common story themes in romances such as friends to lovers, reunited lovers, and first love among others.

 Your job as a writer, if you do choose a common theme, is to deliver a fresh twist on it to keep the reader engaged.

 Because over 80% of romance readers are women, writing a strong heroine is a must.

-However, she must ultimately evolve into a woman who can stand on her own when she needs to.
+However, she should ultimately evolve into a woman who can stand on her own when she needs to.

-A romance tale always ends happily ever after or, at least, has a happy-for-now ending.
+A romance tale usually ends happily ever after or, at least, has a happy-for-now ending.

-If your romance doesn’t have a happy ending, it might tell a story about love, but it’s not a romance.
+If your romance doesn’t have a happy ending, it might tell a story about love, but it might not be a romance.

-A romance reader already knows that the couple will end up happy.
+A romance reader usually knows that the couple will end up happy.
 They want to experience the journey the couple takes to achieve that happiness.

 Some worry that romance is viewed negatively by literary award judges, and that the genre is seen as lacking critical integrity.
 But don’t worry about this as romance such as A.S.
 Byatt’s Possession has won the extremely highly regarded Booker Prize, and that novel is titled ‘A Romance.

 People read romance for a wide variety of reasons.
 Romances offer the reader an experience of love, which is a feeling that many women (and men) seek out and enjoy.
 Don’t worry if your partner is reading romance, you are lucky to be wed to someone who enjoys the feeling of love.